hqdem/hlimds/doc/Fedora.md

 [//]: <> (SPDX-License-Identifier: Apache-2.0)

-# Utopia EDA Installation Guide (for Fedora Linux OS)
+# Utopia EDA installation guide for Fedora Linux OS

 This guide describes main steps and rules that should be done and followed for building Utopia EDA on RPM-like distro.